bryceshen1/Customizing-and-managing-Issues/README.md

 In this course, you'll learn how to:

-1. Use GitHub's powerful search syntax to find specific issues
+1. Use GitHub's powerful search syntax to find specific Issues
 2. Create and save custom filters for frequent searches
-3. Subscribe to issues and manage notification preferences
+3. Subscribe to Issues and manage notification preferences
 4. Set up watched repositories and custom notification rules
-5. Use keyboard shortcuts to navigate issues efficiently
+5. Use keyboard shortcuts to navigate Issues efficiently

 ---